Company Secretary The Role and Responsibilities (WS8160)

 'Very clear; well structured; excellent examples.
 Course leader has a great presentational style leading to good discussions'

 Company Secretary Responsibilities and Roles Course Overview

 This Company Secretary training course is designed for both experienced and newly appointed or about to be appointed Company Secretaries who want to ensure that they are able to provide the best possible support to the Board.
 For this you should know and understand the collective board responsibilities, as well as the individual responsibilities of directors.
-To do this you would to become familiar with all of the relevant laws and regulations, including the Companies Act 2006, as well as the relevant aspects of the 2016 UK Corporate Governance Code.

 The course is delivered by some of the best Corporate Governance tutors in the UK.
 They are heavily involved with Corporate Governance at the highest levels and have a wealth of practical experience at their fingertips, as well as outstanding theoretical knowledge.
 The role and responsibilities of the Company Secretary will be comprehensively covered by this course.